-Was the headline of an article in the Times, Friday 15th February 2019, referring to the Chairman of NHS England’s attack on 25 years of flawed NHS policies.
+Was the headline of an article in the Times, Friday 15th February 2019, referring to the Chairman of NHS England’s attack on 25 years of flawed Health Service policies.

 Although his criticism of a chaotic and dysfunctional system was largely directed at disjointed NHS reforms, overuse of targets (lengthy A & E waiting times), and a lack of integrated strategy across the NHS – the same criticism could equally be targeted at NHS delays caused by Clinical Commissioning Groups (CCGs) when processing Retrospective claims for repayment of care home fees that were improperly charged.

 Families have parted with hard earned cash, and thousands are reported to have been forced to sell their parent’s home to pay for their care, which arguably should never have been paid in the first place – had the CCG carried out proper robust and fair assessment of their relative’s NHS Continuing Healthcare needs.
 Such care needs are categorically stated in the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care – to be “free at the point of delivery”, ie when you need them.